resilient-http/resilient.js/README.md

 - **refreshPath** `string` - Discovery refresh servers lookup path.
 Example: `/app/hydra` for Hydra.
 This options requires you define `useDiscoveryServersToRefresh` to `true`.
 Default `null`
 - **refreshOptions** `object` - Custom HTTP options for discovery servers refresh.
 By default inherits from discovery options
 - **promiscuousErrors** `boolean` - Enable promiscuous error handling mode.
 Client HTTP status errors (400-499) will be treated as failed request, retrying it until it has valid status (when `retry` is enabled).
 Default `false`
+- **omitRetryWhen** `array<object>` - A collection of rules per method and status code to match in order to omit a request retry cycle.
+See the usage [example](https://github.com/resilient-http/resilient.js/blob/master/examples/omit-fallback-options.js).
+Default `null`
+- **omitFallbackWhen** `array<object>` - A collection of rules per method and status code to match in order to omit a request server fallback.
+See usage [example](https://github.com/resilient-http/resilient.js/blob/master/examples/omit-fallback-options.js).
+Default `null`
 - **omitRetryOnMethods** `array<string>` - Omit a retry cycle attempt if the request method is on the given array.
 Default `null`
 - **omitFallbackOnMethods** `array<string>` - Omit fallback to the next best available server if the method is on the given array.
 If you use this option, retry cycles will be disables too for the given methods.
 Default `null`
 - **omitRetryOnErrorCodes** `array<number>` - Omit a retry cycle attempt if the latest request response status code is one of the given array.
 Default `null`
 - **omitFallbackOnErrorCodes** `array<number>` - Omit fallback to the next best available server if the latest request response status code is one of the given array.
 Default `null`
+- **timeouts** `object` - Define custom request timeout values in miliseconds per HTTP method, useful to differ read/write requests.
+This option has priority over the `timeout` option.
+Default: `null`

 Specific shared configuration options for the HTTP client for discovering processes